disquisitioner/Weather-Uplink/README.md

 By default the program outputs the daily high and low temperature, along with the time of day for each, for every day contained in the specified weather station logfile.
 Command line options allow you to tell the program to just display the high and low temperatures for today or yesterday.

 The program generates the summary as output, so if you want to save it for other purposes you will need to redirect output into a file.
-(I save the output and have a separate program that sends it to me as email.
+(I save the output and have a separate program that sends it to me as email.)

 ```
-% wxsummary.py [-h} [-t] [-y] logfile > wxsummary.txt
+% wxsummary.py [-h} [-t] [-y] wxlogfile > wxsummary.txt
 ```

 ### wxchart.py

-This program gGenerates a chart of daily high and low temperatures for the specified weather station logfile.
+This program generates a chart of daily high and low temperatures for the specified weather station logfile.
 The chart takes the form of an HTML file which is generated as output and should be saved, then opened in a browser.
 ```
-% wxchart.py logfile > wxchart.html
+% wxchart.py wxlogfile > wxchart.html
 ```
 The chart file generated makes reference to Google Visualization APIs so to be viewed propoerly you need to be connected to the internet when you load the file into a browser.